 5 must-have requirements of workplace management software for hybrid companies

-Hybrid work has become the norm for many organizations across the DACH region.
+Hybrid work has become the norm for many organizations.
 Switching between the office and working from home is now a natural part of everyday work life for most employees.
-In fact, the Office Report 2025 by teamgnesda shows that 99.4% of companies in the region offer some form of remote work, with two to three days of working from home per week now being standard practice.
+In fact, the Office Report 2025 by teamgnesda shows that 99.4% of companies in the DACH region offer some form of remote work, with two to three days of working from home per week now being standard practice.

-At the same time, it’s becoming increasingly clear that, without modern workplace management software, many office workflows remain unnecessarily complex and inefficient.
-In conversations with organizations across Germany, Austria and Switzerland, we consistently see hybrid work models colliding with legacy tool landscapes, manual Excel processes and systems that simply don’t work well together.
+Without dedicated software for modern workplace management, many office workflows remain unnecessarily complex and inefficient.
+Yet, we consistently see hybrid work models colliding with legacy tool landscapes, manual Excel processes and systems that simply don't work well together.
 The result?
 Daily frustration for employees and a significant drain on time and resources for office, IT and facility teams.

 Key takeaways: